oglimmer/homepage-oglimmer.com/README.md

-# Homepage: oglimmer.de
+# Homepage: oglimmer.com

-This repo builds the https://www.oglimmer.de web page.
+This repo builds the https://www.oglimmer.com web page.

 It's technicaly based on Boostrap 5 and Nuxt 3 using a static build.